koraytugay/koraytugay.github.io/content/docker/storage.md

 {:toc}

 ## Overview
 Docker containers can have storage mounted to them, either in-memory storages, from the host file system or from docker volumes.
+All three types of mount points can be created using the `--mount` flag on the `docker run` and `docker create` subcommands.

 ## Bind Mounts
+Bind mounts are useful when the container creates log files, or needs to operate on a file on the host system, or needs to produce a file that will be stored on the host system after container stops.

 The following will start a busybox container where `/Users/kt/my-docker` is mounted to `/my-docker` in the running container.
+Paths must be absolute.
+You can use `$PWD` to start from the working path, as in `$PWD/my-docker`.

 ```bash
 docker run \